 So now you’re expecting me to say ‘Hey, we provide all of that in our VIP course, join now.’
 Yes and no.

-I decided to develop a new mini-course with the 5 fundamental traits above built into it.
+In the meantime, feel free to make the most out of our new IELTS Writing Task 2 Mini-Course with the 5 fundamental traits above built into it.

-The new mini-course will provide you with a system for Task 2 Writing, you will get feedback on your writing from ex-examiners, you will learn how to prepare in a strategic way and, most importantly, you will actually take action and move toward your goals.
+The new mini-course will provide you with a system for Task 2 Writing, you will receive global feedback on your writing from ex-examiners, you will learn how to prepare in a strategic way and, most importantly, you will actually take action and move toward your goals.

-Hope to see you there.
+I hope to see you there!
 Make sure you like our Facebook Page to get all of the updates you need.

 Source Image 1: https://www.ielts.org/teaching-and-research/test-taker-performance